Centipede Facts: 11 Fascinating Insights

 Given how ruthless centipedes are, you probably wouldn’t expect them to be model mothers.
 Surprisingly, though, some species are actually very protective of their offspring.
 Females of said species will wrap themselves around their eggs to protect them from predators until they hatch.
 These mothers will also clean the eggs to prevent them from growing fungi, and some mothers will stay with their babies until the youngsters are ready to go off on their own.

-The lifespan of centipedes varies depending on species.
+How long do centipedes live, exactly?
+Well, their lifespan varies depending on their species.
 Some species only live for a year or so.
 Other species, though, can live as long as 5 or 6 years.
 In the world of arthropods, that’s a long time!

 For more information about Centipedes have a look at our resource page.